srid/neuron/guide/index.md

 # Neuron Zettelkasten

-[Neuron](https://github.com/srid/neuron) is an open-source CLI app for managing your plain-text notes in <2011401> style, as well as for publishing them on the web.
+[Neuron](https://github.com/srid/neuron) is a future-proof open-source CLI app for managing your plain-text notes in <2011401> style, as well as for publishing them on the web.
 Read its <6f0f0bcc>.

 ![Neuron logo](https://raw.githubusercontent.com/srid/neuron/master/assets/neuron.svg){.ui .small .centered .image}